-Similar benefits, without the risks
+Similar benefits, with potentially lower risks

 Furthermore, VLPs can be engineered to have antigens attached for use in vaccines or other immunotherapies.